Hong Kong: How is China's crackdown changing the city's identity? | DW | 03.12.2021

 Hong Kong authorities are pursuing new laws to tighten the city-state's grip on public discourse critical of its Beijing-aligned government.

-Residents are resorting to self-censorship and many feel that their city's liberal identity may have been permanently lost.
+Residents are resorting to self-censorship and many feel that their city's progressive identity may have been permanently lost.

-Speaking at the 2021 China Internet Media Forum in Guangzhou in late November, Hong Kong's Chief Executive, Carrie Lam, stated that her government would be moving forward with plans to further crack down on online speech.
+Speaking at the 2021 China Internet Media Forum in Guangzhou in late November, Hong Kong's Chief Executive Carrie Lam stated that her government would be moving forward with plans to further crack down on online expression.

-Lam announced the possibility of anti-"fake news" legislation in May and the government recently started a legal study into the issue.
+Lam announced the possibility of anti-"fake news" legislation in May, and the government recently began a legal study into the issue.

 The government is also busy drafting a cybersecurity law to protect against cyber-attacks.
 The law would also define internet providers as crucial infrastructure, making it possible for the government to exert greater control over online content.